lywaterman/luamongo/README.md

 # A Lua driver for mongodb

-this driver is tested on before mongodb cxx driver legacy-1.00, if you want to use legacy-1.00 or after, please use luamongo1.00
+this driver is tested on the version before mongodb cxx driver legacy-1.00, if you want to use legacy-1.00 or after, please use luamongo1.00

 ## Wiki Documentation